rahuljain840/lerna_boilerplate/README.md

-# TT common packages
+# Common packages

 ## Introduction
-This repo stores the majority of the TT packages.
+This repo stores the majority of the packages.
 It is organized as a monorepo with each individual integration packaged and deployed as their own modules.

 ## Getting Started
 To start, please ensure you have the following installed on your local machine: